Brieskorn submanifolds, Local moves on knots, and knot products: Handle decompositions of Seifert hypersurfaces

 Note that $V$ is connected, $[\frac{n-1}{2}]$-connected, compact, and that $B$ is connected, $([\frac{n}{2}]-1)$-connected, compact.
 Hence $H_2(V,B;\Z)=\pi_2(V,B)=0$ by using Mayor-Vietoris theorem, the homotopy exact sequence of pair, Hurewicz theorem.

 By these facts and the above $(\sharp)$ we can eliminate all 2-handles.
 This completes the proof of Claim \ref{twoh}.

 \bigbreak {\bf Note.} Suppose that two compact connected manifolds $A^a$ intersect $B^b$ transversely in a simply-connected, connected, compact manifold $C^{a+b+1}$.
 Whitney trick does not work in general when $a$ or $b$ is 2 even if $a+b\geqq5$.
-Reason: Let $a$ (resp. $b$) be two.
-Whitney disc may intersect $B$ (resp. $A$).
+Reason: Let $a$ (respectively, $b$) be two.
+Whitney disc may intersect $B$ (respectively, $A$).